Lukauigi/LukaszBedUnityLearn/README.md

 Link to demo on Unity Play: https://play.unity.com/mg/other/lava-challenge-16

+#### Essentials of Programming in Unity
+This learning project will give you a sample of the essential tasks of a Unity programmer.
+These tasks can also be useful in any other role when you want to customize the ways GameObjects behave.
+Although many tasks in Unity don’t require programming, it can also be helpful to understand these fundamentals.

+In these tutorials, you will create a simple script and add it to a GameObject as a component.
+You will be introduced to the Integrated Development Environment (IDE) that comes with Unity, and explore the default script that every Unity programmer starts from.
+You will change a GameObject using a script to get a glimpse of the possibilities of scripting for your own projects.

+I expanded upon the previous lava challenge project and added behaviours only possible with script components attached to GameObjects.
+I learned how to:
+* increment/decrement GameObjects position, rotation, and scale
+* practice applying behaviours in an 3D environment

 ### Learn Unity
 Learn how Unity fits in with the broader creative industry of real-time development, and prepare to continue your learning journey.